-Saturated Fats: Predominantly, these saturated fats are medium chain fatty acids or triglycerides.
-When applied on the skin, they keep it smooth to the touch.
-Due to the presence of these fats, coconut oil also retains the moisture content of the skin, as the fats eliminate moisture loss through the pores on skin.
-When ingested through the regular consumption of coconut oil, these fats deposit under the skin, thus keeping it healthy and smooth, giving it an even tone and reducing the appearance of the pores.
+- Saturated Fats: Saturated fats found in coconut oil are predominantly medium-chain fatty acids or triglycerides.
+When applied to the skin, they keep it smooth to the touch.
+Due to the presence of these fats, coconut oil also retains the moisture content of the skin, as the fats eliminate moisture loss through the pores of the skin.
+When ingested regularly, these fats deposit under the skin.
+They keep it healthy and smooth, giving it an even tone and reducing the appearance of pores.

-Furthermore, capric, caprylic, and lauric acids are easily broken down chains of fatty acids, meaning that they contribute to usable energy in a quick and efficient way.
-This can be a major boost to your energy levels before a workout, which is why these powerful acids have also been linked to weight loss and management.
-Losing weight is a good way to improve the quality of your skin by reducing excess fat, stretch marks, and folds in the skin which can be unattractive.
-Having a healthy, toned body means that the skin maintains its tight grip around the muscles and bones.
+- Capric/Caprylic/Lauric acid: These are not very different from the medium-chain fatty acids.
+These three fatty acids have strong disinfectant and antimicrobial properties.
+As a result, when applied to the skin, coconut oil protects from microbial infections that can get into open wounds or even enter the body through the pores.
+This microbial action can be experienced even if coconut oil is taken internally, as the fatty acids boost the immunity when converted to monocaprin and monolaurin.
+Furthermore, capric, caprylic, and lauric acids are easily broken down into chains of fatty acids.
+This means they contribute to usable energy in quick and efficient ways.
+This can be a major boost to your energy levels before a workout, which is why these powerful acids have also been linked to weight loss and weight management.
+Losing weight is a good way to improve the quality of your skin, reducing excess fat, stretch marks, and folds in the skin.
+Having a healthy, toned body means that the skin maintains its tight grip on the muscles and bones.

-Vitamin-E: The contributions of vitamin-E towards skin care are well known.
-It is essential for healthy skin growth, repair of wear & tear on the skin, keeping skin smooth and protecting against cracking.
-Above all, it prevents premature aging and wrinkling of the skin, since it has good antioxidant properties.
-100 grams of coconut oil has about 0.1 mg of vitamin E, thus enhancing it skin-nourishing properties.
+- Vitamin E: The contribution of vitamin E towards skincare is well known.
+It is essential for healthy skin, keeping the skin smooth, and protecting it against cracking.
+Above all, its antioxidant properties prevent premature aging and wrinkling of the skin.
+One hundred grams of coconut oil has about 0.1 mg of vitamin E, thus enhancing its skin-nourishing properties.

-Proteins: Like coconuts themselves, coconut oil is rich in many proteins.
+- Proteins: Like coconuts themselves, coconut oil is rich in many proteins.
 These proteins keep skin healthy and rejuvenated, both internally and externally.
 Proteins also contribute to cellular health and tissue repair, along with a wide range of other essential activities within the body.
-For any damaged cells on or near the skin, a healthy of flow of proteins guarantees their replacement at a normal rate, whereas people with protein-deficient diets heal slower and often develop more obvious scars due to the extended healing time.
+For any damaged cells on or near the skin, a healthy flow of proteins guarantees their replacement at a normal rate.
+People with protein-deficient diets heal slower and often develop more scars due to the extended healing time.